-The Venture Capital Investment Competition (VCIC) is the nation's premiere strategy competition for venture-minded and entrepreneurial MBA students.
-The VCIC is designed for eight teams of five students each.
-Also participating are five entrepreneurs seeking funding and a panel of ten venture capitalists who act as judges.
+The Venture Capital Investment Competition (VCIC) is the nation's premiere strategy competition for venture-minded entrepreneurial MBA students.
+The VCIC consists of eight teams of five students each.
+Also participating are five entrepreneurs seeking funding and a panel of ten venture capitalists who judge competitors.
 Each team plays the role of a hypothetical venture capital firm whose job is to evaluate the available investment options (the five entrepreneurs) and decide where to place their money.

-Teams read business plans, meet CEOs, conduct an abbreviated due diligence and summarize all of their analysis in an investment strategy that they pitch to the panel of judges.
-Students use quantitative skills to evaluate business plans accounting, finance, operations, marketing, organizational behavior, strategy, etc. Qualitative skills are tested during presentations and Q&A sessions from building a rapport with entrepreneurs to confidently presenting and defending strategies to VC professionals.
+Teams read business plans, meet CEOs, conduct an abbreviated due diligence, and summarize all of their analysis in an investment strategy that they pitch to a panel of judges.
+Students use quantitative skills to evaluate business plans accounting, finance, operations, marketing, organizational behavior, strategy, among many other factors.
+Qualitative skills are tested during presentations and Q&A sessions from building a rapport with entrepreneurs to confidently presenting and defending strategies to VC professionals.
 Lastly, teamwork and strategy are essential to handle the concentrated workload.

 The VCIC competition consists of the following: